 New Day Rising, and the traditional song structures within it, was an evolution from Hüsker Dü’s previous effort, 1984’s Zen Arcade, a sprawling double album, and some would argue, the band’s masterpiece.
 But Zen Arcade is meant to be taken on the whole, despite such standout tracks as “Standing by the Sea” and “Turn on the News.”
-The difference between Zen Arcade and New Day Rising is that the songs on the latter can stand singularly on their own.
+The difference between Zen Arcade and New Day Rising is that the latter is composed of great pop songs in their own right.

 Calling Hüsker Dü a hardcore band is a bit of misnomer.
 They were never just absent-minded masculinity paired with the desire to break shit.
-There was always something more there, this feeling that they were leagues smarter than their average SST labelmates.
-New Day Rising, like all of Husker Dü’s independent releases were plagued by terrible production, which isn’t so bad when considering that musicianship was never really a top priority, although they were by no means deficient either.
-But it’s a shame that Grant and Hart’s lyrics were never at forefront of their songs, always buried behind fuzz.
-In “Terms of Psychic Warfare,” with its thick bass line courtesy of handlebar-mustachioed Greg Norton and reverbed out guitar, Hart sings “Now don’t think you’re the only one who harbors a self hate / I’m just as guilty of selling what my sweet soul creates / And don’t feel bad the next time my memory comes creepin’ / You’ve got your own bed now, I suggest that’s the one you sleep in.”
+There was always something more there, this feeling that they were operating on a more sophisticated level than some of their SST labelmates.
+New Day Rising, like all of Husker Dü’s independent releases, is marked by its lo-fi production, which isn’t so bad when considering that musicianship was never really a top priority, although they could certainly play.
+But it’s a shame that Mould and Hart’s lyrics were never given as much clarity in their songs, always buried behind fuzz.
+In “Terms of Psychic Warfare,” with its thick bass line courtesy of handlebar-mustachioed Greg Norton and reverbed-out guitar, Hart sings “Now don’t think you’re the only one who harbors a self hate / I’m just as guilty of selling what my sweet soul creates / And don’t feel bad the next time my memory comes creepin’ / You’ve got your own bed now, I suggest that’s the one you sleep in.”